 How Mid-Career and Semi-Retired Physicians Can Transition into Work They Love

 Are you a healthcare provider who is tired of the daily grind?
 On the verge of burnout?
 Ready to experience a new environment?
 Want more time to focus on family?
 You’re not alone.
 In a recent national survey, nearly 50% of physicians said they plan to make one or more changes to the way they practice medicine.
+Some are semi-retired physicians, and some intend to retire fully.

 Nearly 50% of physicians plan to change the way they practice medicine.